How to Merge Pages: Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java

 Merger merger = new Merger(filePath);

-Step 2: Define Pages to Join
+Step 2: Define the Pages You Want to Join

 // Specify the page numbers you wish to join (e.g., pages 1 and 2)